Bacterial growth: Phases

 The decrease in number of bacteria may even become logarithmic.
 Hence, this phase of growth may also be called as negative logarithmic or negative exponential growth phase.

 Near the end of the logarithmic phase of a batch culture, competence for natural genetic transformation may be induced, as in Bacillus subtilis and in other bacteria.
 Natural genetic transformation is a form of DNA transfer that appears to be an adaptation for repairing DNA damages.

 Batch culture is the most common laboratory growth method in which bacterial growth is studied, but it is only one of many.
 It is ideally spatially unstructured and temporally structured.
 The bacterial culture is incubated in a closed vessel with a single batch of medium.
 In some experimental regimes, some of the bacterial culture is periodically removed and added to fresh sterile medium.
 In the extreme case, this leads to the continual renewal of the nutrients.
 This is a chemostat, also known as continuous culture.
 It is ideally spatially unstructured and temporally unstructured, in a steady state defined by the rates of nutrient supply and bacterial growth.
 In comparison to batch culture, bacteria are maintained in exponential growth phase, and the growth rate of the bacteria is known.
 Related devices include turbidostats and auxostats.
 When Escherichia coli is growing very slowly with a doubling time of 16 hours in a chemostat most cells have a single chromosome.

 Bacterial growth can be suppressed with bacteriostats, without necessarily killing the bacteria.
 Certain toxins can be used to suppress bacterial growth or kill bacteria.
 Antibiotics (or, more properly, antibacterial drugs) are drugs used to kill bacteria; they can have side effects or even cause adverse reactions in people, however they are not classified as toxins.
 In a synecological, true-to-nature situation in which more than one bacterial species is present, the growth of microbes is more dynamic and continual.

 Liquid is not the only laboratory environment for bacterial growth.
 Spatially structured environments such as biofilms or agar surfaces present additional complex growth models.

 The 5th phase: Long-term stationary phase

 Long-term stationary phase, unlike early stationary phase (in which there is little cell division), is a highly dynamic period in which the birth and death rates are balanced.
-It’s been proven that after death phase E. coli can be maintained in batch culture for long periods without adding nutrients.
-By providing sterile distilled water to maintain volume and osmolarity, aerobically grown cultures can be maintained at densities of ~106 CFU per ml for more than 5 years without the addition of nutrients in batch culture.
+It's been proven that after death phase E. coli can be maintained in batch culture for long periods without adding nutrients.
+By providing sterile distilled water to maintain volume and osmolarity, aerobically grown cultures can be maintained at densities of ~106 colony-forming units (CFUs) per ml for more than 5 years without the addition of nutrients in batch culture.